To configure Ibexa CDP, use the

 did not or

-did not allow you to use events like buy, visit or add to a basket from online tracking.
+did not allow you to use events like buy, visit or add to a cart from online tracking.

 have conditions are tied to personal characteristics and can be used to track the sum of all buys or top-visited categories.